Manifold Coordinates with Physical Meaning: The algorithm

 \comment{ However, one can also accept $s>d$ when functions are coherent, like when a dihedral angle has multiple equivalent formulations, or when no single dictionary function can parametrize the manifold, like when $\phi$ has piecewise functional support.
-A recursive procedure, in which functions discovered to be in the support are removed from the dictionary and the algorithm is rerun to uncover dependencies on remaining functions, could also be utilized. }
+A recursive procedure, in which functions discovered to be in the support are removed from the dictionary and the algorithm is rerun to uncover dependencies on remaining functions, could also be used. }

-In manifolds which cannot be represented by a single chart, the situation is more complicated, and it depends on the topology of the co-domains of the functions $g_j$.
+\comment{In manifolds which cannot be represented by a single chart, the situation is more complicated, depending on the topology of the co-domains of the functions $g_j$, and also the quality of the dictionary.
 For example, in the toluene data presented in Section \ref{sec:exps}, the manifold is a circle.
-This cannot be covered by a single chart, but it can be parametrized by a single function in the dictionary, the angle of the bond torsion in Figure \ref{fig:mds-toluene}.
-Another case when $s>d$ is the case when no single dictionary function can parametrize the manifold.
-When $\G$ is not a functionally independent set, it is possible that the parametrization of $\M$ by $\G$ is not unique.
-Hence, in general, the support size $s$ may be equal to $d$ or larger.
+This cannot be covered by a single chart, but it can be parametrized by a single function in the dictionary, the angle of the bond torsion in Figure \ref{fig:mds-toluene} since the discontinuity of the dictionary function is only at a point of measure zero; hence $s=d$.
+The case $s>d$ occurs when no single dictionary function can parametrize the manifold.
+For example, when $\M$ is a circle in the plane $(\xi_1,\xi_2)$ and the dictionary consists of the coordinate functions, i.e. $\G=\{g_1\equiv \xi_1,g_2\equiv \xi_2\}$, neither dictionary function can explain $\M$ globally.
+Furthermore, when $\G$ is not a functionally independent set, it is possible that the parametrization of $\M$ by $\G$ is not unique.
+In this case, the minimizer of $J_\lambda$ in equation \eqref{eq:flasso-manifold} will be one of the possible support sets $S$.}